iGEM 2020: An exceptional year

 Add and Document PartsStart adding and documenting your parts early!
 Throughout the season you can update your part documentation with new information, modelling data, and/or experimental characterization.

-Sample SubmissionsiGEM teams do not need to send samples of their parts this year.
-We want teams to focus on the documentation of their parts!
-Teams must follow 2019 requirements for parts, including BioBrick RFC10 or Type IIS compatibility.
+Sample SubmissionsiGEM teams do not need to send samples of their parts anymore.
+We encourage teams to focus on the design, modeling, characterization, and documentation of their parts!.

 DNA Synthesis Offer: IDT

 IDT is once again generously offering 20 kb of DNA as gBlocks® Gene Fragments free of charge to each iGEM 2020 team!
 Click here to go to IDT's partner offers page for more info.

 If you synthesized or used a different assembly system to create a composite part, you can now enter specific scars between subparts.
 If you have any issues with functionality, please contact hq (at) igem (dot) org.

 We've updated the Registry part collections.
 Users can discover new parts and collections and build upon what previous iGEM teams and labs have achieved.

 Before starting your projects, be sure to read through our help pages.
 If you can't find an answer to your question, contact hq (at) igem . org.

 The iGEM Registry has over 20,000 documented parts.
 The Catalog organizes many of these parts by part type, chassis, function, and more.
 Browse for parts through the Registry Catalog or use the search menu.